aalmkainzi/neat_libs/README.md

 The string it retuns must be a ```malloc```ed string

 #### Parsing
-On top of type-to-string conversion, this library also has parsing from string to your types.
+On top of type-to-string conversion, this library also has parsing from string to other types.

 To parse from string:
 ```C